The Play’s the Thing

 A Dorset Experience.

 The village of Dorset is quintessential New England with clapboard houses, picket fences, a general store, and a pretty town green.
 And while the theatre is state of the art inside, it’s simply three old Vermont barns that were put together.
 “It’s that balance of quaintness with programming,” smiles Dina, “where you’re watching something you could have seen on Broadway last week, that makes this so unique.”

-Dina and Molly want their guests to have a complete experience.
+Dina wants her theatre guests to have a complete experience.
 You can do “play and a picnic.”
 Order ahead and have lunch before a matinee, then join a backstage tour.
 Order ahead for opening night, or just show up for wine and cheese.
 Stay for talkbacks, come to new play readings, and most of all, bring friends!

 Experience it for Yourself